EE-EDK/Ethan-D-Kunz-Resume-2025/README.md

-Here’s a professional README template for your resume HTML GitHub repo, tailored for technical and engineering portfolios:

 Ethan D. Kunz – Resume (2025 Edition)
 Welcome to the repository for my up-to-date professional resume, published in both HTML and PDF formats.
 I am an electrical and software engineer focused on embedded systems, AI development, and innovative product design.